codewithavra/ionospheric-tec-forecasting/README.md

 The workflow produces:

-- training and validation loss curves
+- Training and validation loss curves
 - TEC forecast plots for the LSTM and Transformer
-- ionospheric delay plots for L1, L2, and L5
+- Ionospheric delay plots for L1, L2, and L5
-- a summary CSV with actual and predicted TEC plus ionospheric delay values
+- A summary CSV with actual and predicted TEC plus ionospheric delay values

 ## Attribution